-CICs must be backed 100% by local goods and services of the issuers like vouchers.
-This means that credit is infused into the community based on the commitments from the issuers.
+CICs work like reserve banking: Based on the amount of Sarafu that is held in the reserve, (CIC) units (equivalent to the shilling) are issued and must be backed 100% by local goods and services of the issuers.
+This means that cash flow is infused into the community based on the reserve and commitments from the issuers.
+The amount of CIC that can be issued based on the reserve is based on long term credit scoring.